fmi08icds/Groupwork/Group4/README.md

 │   └── ...
 │
-├── 📁 env                <-- Local conda environment (not part of version control) │
+├── 📁 env                <-- Local conda environment (not part of version control) │   └── ...
+│
+├── 📁 evaluation         <-- Evaluation of clustering algorithms with different metrics │   └── ...
+│
 ├── 📁 notebooks          <-- Directory for Jupyter notebook files
 │   └── ...